This section contains everything you need to know to apply for a CIRA grant.

 Save as you go!

 The “Save” option is provided so you can save your information as you complete the form or if you do not wish to complete the entire application in one sitting.
-If you click “save & continue” it will stay on the same page, hit “next” will also save the information and have you move on to the next page, and “save & exit” will mark the task as complete.
-If you decide to close your browser after saving, when you return to the online application site and select a task to complete, you will be taken to the last edited page.
+If you click “save & continue editing” it will stay on the same page.
+Choosing “next” will also save the information and move you to the next page.
+If you decide to close your browser after saving, you will be able to return to your application tasks and continue editing.

-IMPORTANT: When the application is complete, including all the relevant documentation, click the Submit button and a confirmation page will immediately appear.
+IMPORTANT: When the application is complete, including all the relevant documentation, you must click the Submit button to ensure your application reaches us.
 A confirmation email will be sent to the email address listed for the contact person in the application.
 Make sure to check your junk email folder or spam filter if the confirmation email is not received within a few minutes of submitting your application.
-Please note that the application can only be submitted by the submission owner.

 Contact us with your questions